Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems

-As expected, for the thermo-mechanical solidification case, S-DeepONet performs recurrent neural network operations in the GRU-based branches and therefore requires a longer training time and a larger number of epochs to achieve high prediction accuracy.
+The DeepONet architecture, which utilizes fully connected (FNN) networks, requires a relatively large number of trainable parameters to achieve the highest prediction accuracy for the reaction-diffusion case.
+And even though the multi-branch (MIONet) variant has almost twice the number of trainable parameters, due to highly optimized FNN kernels on the GPU, it did not result in larger training times.
+As listed in Table \ref{tab:5}, for the thermo-mechanical solidification case, S-DeepONet performs recurrent neural network operations in the GRU-based branches and therefore requires a longer training time and a larger number of epochs to achieve high prediction accuracy.
 However, it was able to complete the entire training in 1.4 hours for a single-branch S-DeepONet and in 2.8 hours for a multi-branch (MIONet) DeepONet.
 This is particularly encouraging for the single-branch DeepONet, which not only provides more efficient training but also achieves higher accuracy for coupled multiphysics problems.

+Finally, once S-DeepONet is trained, solving a new problem no longer requires repeatedly assembling and solving large sparse systems of nonlinear equations as in FEA.
+Instead, inference consists of a single forward pass involving a fixed sequence of matrix multiplications and nonlinear activations with pre-trained weights and biases.

-Finally, since DeepONets are typically trained only once and don’t require additional training or transfer learning, it is even more important to evaluate the inference times, particularly in comparison with the cost of classical numerical analysis.
-The trained S-DeepONet thermo-mechanical models required 20. and 23. seconds to predict all stress and temperature fields for 1,099 test samples, resulting in prediction times of 0.0185 and 0.020 seconds per unseen sample for single-branch and two-branch models, respectively.
-The coupled finite element analysis (FEA) utilizing a highly optimized commercial FEA algorithm and a parallel solver on the latest high-performance computing (HPC) system required 333 seconds, as depicted in Figure \ref{fig:15}.
-Thus, predicting the trained neural networks for prediction exhibits an extraordinary speed enhancement, almost 18,000 times faster!
+The trained S-DeepONet thermo-mechanical models required 20 and 23 seconds to predict all stress and temperature fields for 1{,}099 test samples, corresponding to prediction times of 0.0185 and 0.020 seconds per unseen sample for the single-branch and two-branch models, respectively.
+The coupled FEA performed using a highly optimized commercial solver with parallelization on a high-performance computing (HPC) system, required 333~seconds for the same cases.
+Accordingly, inference with the trained neural networks achieves a speedup of approximately 18{,}000$\times$ compared to the conventional FEA approach.